langchain-ai/langsmith-cookbook/tracing-examples/share-trace-streamlit/README.md

 # .. define chain ...
 with callbacks.collect_runs() as cb:
-    for tok in chain.strem({"input": "<user-input>"}):
+    for tok in chain.stream({"input": "<user-input>"}):
         print(tok, end="",flush=True)
     url = client.read_run(cb.traced_runs[0].id).url
     print(url)
 ```

-Using the collect_runs() context manager, you fetch the trace locally.
-Then, using the LangSmith client, you fetch the URL of the associated trace.
-Turn this on whenever you're in your dev environment, and you'll be able to view the trace right there.
+The `collect_runs()` context manager collects the trace as an in-memory run object.
+Then the LangSmith client fetches the URL of stored trace for easy visibility.
+Activating this functionality while working in your dev environment allows you to conveniently visit the trace from your UI without having to search through other logs.

-Now that we've spoiled the surprise, let's walk through the tutorial!

-## Overview

-In this walkthrough, we'll build a simple question answering bot with:

-- Chat history tracking
-- Contextual prompt formatting
-- Claude chat model
-- `collect_runs` callback to save traces
-- Fetch trace URLs with the LangSmith client
-- Display links in the Streamlit sidebar
+Having provided the main focus, let's see how it fits in with the whole demo app!

-## Prerequisites
+## Requirements

+First, let's set up by creating a virtual Python environment, activating it, installing requirements, and setting up the key:

 ```
 python -m virtualenv .venv